Earewien/godot-yet-another-behavior-tree/README.md

 ### ![icon](addons/yet_another_behavior_tree/src/Assets/Icons/btrandom.png) BTRandom

 The random node is a *decorator* node randomly execute its child.
 If the child is executed, the node result is the same as its child result.
-Otherwise, result is *failure.
+Otherwise, result is *failure*.

 ![image](documentation/assets/nodes/btrandom.png)